AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 \todo{discuss 51 percent and how difficult it is in UT vs Bitcoin, et al.}

-need to do 51% attacks on 51% of simplex chains
+need to do 51% attacks on 51% of simplex chains - worst case, that mb isn't enough

 similar to how you can theoretically win govt in a democracy by winning 51% of votes in 51% of electorates => only 25% of total votes. it's still harder than winning 51% of votes in one seat, tho.

+\mk{
+  I think I was wrong here; you need more than 51% of 51% b/c of private mining. so you still need 51% overall, tho that can be more/less in diff simplex-chains.
+}

 ### Poisoning the Well

 \todo{the deliberate and malicious production of malformed data}

-- e.g. making blocks with valid PoW but invalid contents so that they get reflected
+- e.g. making blocks with valid PoW but invalid contents so that they get reflected (soln: miners can reject blocks or link to blocks as invalid; no block reward for producer)

 ### Selfish Mining

 \todo{discuss selfish mining, and how it doesn't work}

 - PoW reflection means that withholding blocks is a big disadvantage b/c you want the network (and other chains) to know about them ASAP.
+Attack doesn't work.

 ### DAG based attacks

-- creating lots of DAG blocks to link back to with low PoW
+- creating lots of DAG blocks to link back to with low PoW (soln: no variable PoW targets or min limit)
-- more backlinks -> larger headers -> lower total throughput
+- more backlinks -> larger headers -> lower total throughput (soln: max numbers of backlinks + min PoW target)

 ### other attacks?